gabriela-elena/penguin_books/notes.md

     2a. class relationships

 - user is asked what books
-- user sees newest books
-- user sees upcoming books for preorder
+- user sees upcoming books
-- user selects book with author
+- user selects book title
-- user sees all books by author
+- user sees books and info about the book
-- allow user to select author
+- allow user to select another book

 Classes
 - books